AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Dynamic Memory Allocation and Deallocation.md

 need to dereference the pointer to delete what it points to because you can only use _delete_ with pointers, so it's implicitly understood.
 And no, writing `delete ptr;` does not delete the pointer, just its contents.

+**WARNING**: if you delete a pointer that has already been deleted (if you delete a pointer twice), then you will get a segmentation fault and your program will crash.
 ```C++
 #include <iostream>
 using namespace std;